genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 ```

 Understanding the file structure:
 - `run` is what we usually call the installation directory, which is preferentially a symlink to another folder named as the date of creation.
-It makes upgrading easier, so we can just point the `run` folder to a new folder like `2023-01-01` running a new version of the Platform.
+It makes upgrading easier, so we can just point the `run` folder to a new folder like `2023-01-01` running a new version of the platform.
-- `auth`, `alpha`, `genesis` are application modules and, as such, they contain the same structure with sub-folders like `bin`, `cfg`, `lib` and `scripts`.
+- `auth`, `alpha`, `genesis` are application modules, and they contain the same structure, with sub-folders like `bin`, `cfg`, `lib` and `scripts`.
 If you add a new module, `market_data` for example, it would be another folder under `run` with the same structure as the other modules.
-You can deploy a new module by unzipping the module's distribution zip file into the `run` folder and running genesisInstall.
+You can deploy a new module by unzipping the module's distribution zip file into the `run` folder and running `genesisInstall`.
-- `generated` contains files processed and installed by the Platform, do not change its content manually (use genesisInstall command instead).
+- `generated` contains files processed and installed by the platform.
+Do **not** change its content manually (use the `genesisInstall` command instead).
-- `runtime` contains important files used by the Genesis Platform in run time.
-Do not change its content manually, but use commands like ClearCodegenCache (if you run into problems updating the data model) to manage some of its content.
-The `logs` folder contains all the logs, including logs from your modules (such as `alpha`) and from the Platform.
+- `runtime` contains important files used by the platform at run time.
+Do **not** change its content manually, but use commands like `ClearCodegenCache` (if you run into problems updating the data model) to manage some of its content.
+The `logs` folder contains all the logs, including logs from your modules (such as `alpha`) and from the platform itself.
-- `site-specific` is very useful when you want to override files from standard modules likes `genesis` and `auth`.
+- `site-specific` is very useful when you want to override files from standard modules, such as `genesis` and `auth`.

 A more detailed explanation on the file structure can be found [here](/managing-applications/operate/on-the-host/folders/).

 ### Key server commands

 So far, we've used commands such as `mon`, `DbMon`, `SendIt` and `LogLevel`.
-There's quite a few more important commands to help you operate the Genesis Platform:
+There are quite a few more important commands to help you operate the Genesis Platform:
 - [genesisInstall](/managing-applications/operate/on-the-host/helpful-commands/#genesisinstall-script)
 - [remap](/managing-applications/operate/on-the-host/helpful-commands/#remap-script)
 - [starting and stopping the server](/managing-applications/operate/on-the-host/important-commands/)
 - [DumpIt](/managing-applications/operate/on-the-host/helpful-commands/#dumpit-script)
 - [DropTable](/managing-applications/operate/on-the-host/helpful-commands/#droptable)

-### Practicing the commands
+### Practising the commands
-Let's do a manual deployment of the tables dictionary as an example on how to run the server commands.
+Let's do a manual deployment of the tables dictionary as an example of how to run the server commands.

 From the terminal, go to the folder `/home/genesis/run/alpha/cfg/`, edit file `alpha-tables-dictionary.kts` and add any existing field to table INSTRUMENT_PRICE.

 Now, go to the `generated` folder with `cd $GC` (an alias to the `generated` folder).
 Compare the content between the file you edited previously with the one you see in the `generated` folder.
 The one in $GC does not contain your change.

-Next, run `genesisInstall` and then compare again the files - you'll notice now they are identical because genesisInstall processed and installed it into the `generated` folder.
-Without running genesisInstall, it would use an older version of the file.
+Next, run `genesisInstall` and then compare again the files - you'll notice now they are identical because `genesisInstall` processed and installed it into the `generated` folder.
+Without running `genesisInstall`, it would use an older version of the file.

 Since this is a table change, we need to install the changes in the database.
-So, let's stop the server, backup the table data and run remap:
+So, let's stop the server, back up the table data and run `remap`:
 ```shell
 cd /tmp
 killServer --all